 For many, once the foundation has been developed, you have a client base that comes back year after year.
-Complacency is easy to settle into, allowing yourself to welcome these few back, make a sustainable overhead, and move on towards the next season.
+Without targeting new customers through digital marketing for landscapers, complacency is easy to settle into, allowing yourself to welcome these few back, make a sustainable overhead, and move on towards the next season.

 After so many years, what could go wrong?